here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 The `-p` or `--ptag` will create tags from the GeoJSON properties.

-To verify that the data has been populated, we can preview it with the show command
+To verify that the data has been populated, we can preview it with the show command, using the `-w` flag.
+This will open up a web browser tab with a map preview of your data:

 ```
     here xyz show -w [spaceID]